-- Sarah Lafleur is best known for her large roles in Ugly Betty and Grey's Anatomy, but did you know she got her start voicing Sailor Uranus?
+- Sara Lafleur is best known for her large roles in Ugly Betty and Grey's Anatomy, but did you know she got her start voicing the original dub Sailor Uranus?
 She also voiced Trish in the original Devil May Cry.

-- Terri Hawkes: On-camera actress by day, Sailor Moon by night.
-Other than Sailor Moon (pretty much her only anime role), she's also known for her appearances on Beverly Hills 90210 and Hello Mary Lou Prom Night II.
+- Terri Hawkes: On-camera actress by day, The Nineties dub Sailor Moon by night.
+Other than Sailor Moon (pretty much her only anime role), she's also known for her appearances on Beverly Hills 90210 and Hello Mary Lou: Prom Night II.

-- Ali Hillis, AKA Dr. Liara T'soni, Lightning, is more known for video game voices, but at least she also did the anime version of Emma Frost and Karin.
+- Ali Hillis (aka Dr. Liara T'soni and Lightning) is more known for video game voices, but at least she also did the anime version of Emma Frost and Karin.

-- Tara Strong is usually a western-animation voice actress (and occasional on-camera actress), but voiced roles in the Studio Ghibli films, and one of her first gigs was voicing some minor roles in Sailor Moon.
+- Tara Strong is usually a western-animation voice actress (and occasional on-camera actress), but voiced roles in the Studio Ghibli films, and one of her first gigs was voicing some minor roles in The Nineties dub of Sailor Moon.
 She also voiced young Yoh in Shaman King and Yumi Francois/Tekkaman Hiver in Tekkaman Blade 2.